mdxabu/mdxabu.github.io/content/posts/toxic-education-system.md

 ---
 date : '2025-04-22T11:14:25+05:30'
 draft : false
-title : 'How to Waste a CS Degree: A Masterclass by My College' toc : false
+title : 'How to Waste a CS Degree 101: A Masterclass by My College' toc : false
 tags: [community, education, slice of life]
 ---